 - Wolf's Rain is all about how the wolves are supposed to find a lost Paradise available only to them as an increasingly devastated world comes ever closer to the point where it can no longer sustain life.
 Many of nobles aren't content with the idea of being barred from Paradise, and have attempted to either find a way to enter it or create a faux one for themselves where they can live forever, as Sorcerous Overlord Lady Jaguara attempts to do.

-- The Harry Potter and the Methods of Rationality Recursive Fanfiction Following the Phoenix shows that souls really do exist, though not a proper afterlife, and were created by the Atlanteans in ancient times.
+- Harry Potter and the Methods of Rationality: The Recursive Fanfiction Following the Phoenix shows that souls really do exist, though not a proper afterlife, and were created by the Atlanteans in ancient times.

-- In the Empath: The Luckiest Smurf story "Smurfed Behind: Smurfing In Heaven", Empath thinks he has died and gone to Elysium, the "smurfy hereafter" afterlife of the Smurfs... except, of course, he finds out that the Elysium he entered was just a magical illusion created by Ares the god of war (and so also is the Tartarus that Empath fell down from Elysium into), and that he didn't actually die.
+- Empath: The Luckiest Smurf: In "Smurfed Behind: Smurfing In Heaven", Empath thinks he has died and gone to Elysium, the "smurfy hereafter" afterlife of the Smurfs... except, of course, he finds out that the Elysium he entered was just a magical illusion created by Ares the god of war (and so also is the Tartarus that Empath fell down from Elysium into), and that he didn't actually die.

-- "The Spiritual Switchboard" in Freejack, a computer system that allows the rich to maintain their minds alive after death.
+- Freejack: "The Spiritual Switchboard", a computer system that allows the rich to maintain their minds alive after death.
 The catch is that the system can only support them for a few days at most, so these rich men have increasingly turned to pulling a Grand Theft Me and putting their minds into new bodies.

-- A variant in Immortality, Inc. by Robert Sheckley.
-The afterlife is natural, but getting your soul there intact is a Million-to-One Chance without an expensive technological procedure.
+- Immortality, Inc.: The afterlife is natural, but getting your soul there intact is a Million-to-One Chance without an expensive technological procedure.